smguilia/overview-1/whats-new/index.md

 {: #access-report}
 New as of: 17 October 2019

 Have you ever wanted to get a quick view of all users, service IDs, access groups, and services that have access to a specific resource in your account?
 Well, now you can download a report that includes details about who can access your resource.
 From the My resources page in your account, you can select the **Export access report** option in the row for an IAM-enabled resource to get the report.
-For more information about the types of data available in the report and who has access to view the report, see [Auditing access to resources](/docs/account?topic=account-access-report).
+For more information about the types of data available in the report and who has access to view the report, see [Exporting an access report](/docs/account?topic=account-access-report).

 ## Mapping actions to IAM roles
 {: #actions-iam}